Olunowoade01/Security-group-overview/README.md

 # To resolve this issue, we can create a new security group that allows HTTP (Port 80) traffic.

 > First, I navigate to the Security Groups section in AWS and click on Create Security Group.
-This will allow us to set up a new security group with the necessary rules to allow HTTP traffic.
+This will allow me to set up a new security group with the necessary rules to allow HTTP traffic.

 ![sg](./img/3.%20create%20new%20SG.png)